From Barbès to Harvard

 Diplomats of Diversity

-This program is the result of a partnership between our organization and the CIEE, an American institute which welcomes students in Paris.
-Young American came to provide English tutoring to our high school students.
-The English level among young from immigrant background is disastrous, while perhaps it is one of the keys to their professional success.
-In 2010, in a continuation of this collaboration, we developed the program “Diplomats of Diversity” whose first edition gave us an entire satisfaction.
-If our diplomats learnt a lot and grew up in few months, the American universities were really enthusiast to discover another image of France.
+This program is the result of a partnership between our organization and the CIEE, an American institute that welcomes students in Paris.
+Young Americans came to provide English tutoring to our high school students.
+The level of English among young people with a migrant background is disastrous, even though it may be one of the keys to their professional success.
+In 2010, in a continuation of this collaboration, we developed the program “Diplomats of Diversity” whose first edition gave us complete satisfaction.
+If our diplomats learned a lot and grew up in few months, the American universities were really enthusiastic to discover another image of France.

 What are the values carried by this project?

 For me, the main one is citizenship.
-Young people separated by a lot of things, can meet and debate, think together about the vision they have of the world.
+Young people separated by a lot of things can meet and debate together about the vision they have of the world.
 We have seen the emergence of friendship and complicity, both here and there.
-Our ex-diplomats have gained a great maturity, a beautiful tolerance and acquired a sense of responsibility.
+Our ex-diplomats have gained great maturity, a beautiful tolerance, and acquired a sense of responsibility.
 This program exceeds our expectations, opens minds, undermines the clichés on both sides of the Atlantic.
 And we do not stop there.
-We organized, in March, a week-end in Normandy, on the site of the D-Day landings.
+We organized, in March, a weekend in Normandy, on the site of the D-Day landings.
 Together, we visited the Caen memorial, German and American cemeteries.
 We admired the Bayeux tapestry and had lunch in a Normand farm.
 Our actions can associate duty of remembrance and cultural heritage, history and future.
 That is citizenship.